carissalow/rapids/docs/features/phone-locations.md

 | `[CLUSTERING_ALGORITHM]`   | The original Doryab et al. implementation uses `DBSCAN`, `OPTICS` is also available with similar (but not identical) clustering results and lower memory consumption.
 | `[RADIUS_FOR_HOME]`        | All location coordinates within this distance (meters) from the home location coordinates are considered a homestay (see `timeathome` feature).
 | `[THRESHOLD_MAX_SPEED]`    | Any rows of locations data with calculated speed greater than this threshold value in km/hr will be dropped prior to feature computation.
 Set to 0 to disable and retain all rows.
+| `[INCLUDE_COORDINATES]`    | Whether to include in the processed feature dataset the latitude and longitude of the centroids of the clusters corresponding to the top *n* locations.
+Default is False.
+Note that if set to True, processed data will no longer be considered deidentified.

 Features description for `[PHONE_LOCATIONS][PROVIDERS][DORYAB]`: